A Brief Overview of the History of the Center

 C-SAIT has provided an unprecedented program to train and educate students in Information Assurance (IA) at FSU.
 Inter-disciplinary cooperation deepens the understanding of the technological and practical perspectives of information security in the Internet age.
 The Center regularly collaborates with FSU departments and colleges including Mathematics, Communication, Criminology, Engineering, Information, Law, as well as the FAMU Computer & Information Sciences Department and Tallahassee Community College.

-As of 2002, the Center was awarded more than 70 IA scholarships, funded by NSF and DoD.
-In addition, the research efforts of five doctoral candidates and one post-doctoral student have been supported by IA grants.
-Since 2003, students from the C-SAIT program have produced 25 IA publications either on their own or in conjunction with a faculty member.
+As of 2002, the Center was awarded more than 100 cybersecurity scholarships, funded by NSF and DoD.
+In addition, the research efforts of seven doctoral students and one post-doctoral student have been supported by cybersecurity grants.
 The Center will continue to pursue standards of excellence in education by recruiting and retaining outstanding undergraduate students.

 The diverse faculty has expertise ranging from the security of information to the proactive approach of detecting and preventing cyber crime.
 During a time in which individuals, businesses, governments and even the world economy are increasingly dependent on emerging technologies, the C-SAIT faculty is unique in its ability to train future professionals in IA.
-Their accomplishments include 18 published journal papers and 49 published conference papers since 2003.
 In addition, the faculty has spearheaded a strong outreach program.
-While this effort has had a local focus, faculty members have extended their outreach to the national and international IA communities.
-Between 2002 and 2006, the Center organized six workshops and summer schools on the FSU campus.
+While this effort has had a local focus, faculty members have extended their outreach to the national and international cybersecurity communities.
+The Center organized six workshops and summer schools on the FSU campus.
 The Center was also responsible for organizing workshops throughout the country focusing on topics like cyber security and cyber terrorism, public key cryptography, and critical infrastructure protection.
 C-SAIT also hosted a workshop on the security of Mobile Ad-Hoc Networks and Sensors (MADNES 05) in Singapore, sponsored by the U.S. Army Research Office.

 By obtaining funding for current and future such projects, C-SAIT expands existing resources and facilities.

 C-SAIT has a long history of inter-collegiate collaboration.
 National partner schools include Iowa State University, the University of California at Berkeley, Johns Hopkins University, George Mason University and Purdue University.
-International partners include, the University of Calgary, Carlton University (Ottawa), Ecole Normal Supérieure (Paris), La Sapienza (Rome), the Ionian University (Corfu), Queensland University of Technology (Australia) and Tsukuba University (Tokyo).
-In the local community, SAIT has a strong track record of outreach highlighted by the creation of an annual IA summer school that is open to the public.
+International partners include, the University of Calgary, Carlton University (Ottawa), Ecole Normal Supérieure (Paris), La Sapienza (Rome), the Ionian University (Corfu), Queensland University of Technology (Australia) a, Tsukuba University (Tokyo) Universita de Malaga (ETS Ingenieria Informatica), University of La Laguna (Tenerife).
+In the local community, SAIT has a strong track record of outreach highlighted by the creation of an annual cybersecurity summer school.
 In 2003, the Center joined forces with Florida Agricultural and Mechanical University (FAMU), a historically black college also located in Tallahassee to establish an IA education program at FAMU.
 The Center shares faculty, curriculum and facilities in order to reach a more diverse group of students.
 Participation in this alliance provides C-SAIT affiliates at FAMU access to security experts, interaction with center sponsors, and early access to research findings.